linuxaudio/lac2018/pages/cfp.rst

 Available Setups
 ----------------

+For concerts, the LAC will provide the following equipment:

 * 8channel - speaker setup
-* Stereo setup + video projection
+* stereo setup + video projection
+* digital mixing desk

+Additional requests can not be guaranteed.

 How to submit?
 --------------